 All That Is Made is a guide to explore the intersection of creativity and faith.
 Humans are creative; it is a quality embedded in the fabric of our being, and a reality that reflects our existence as being made in the image of God.

 This book encompasses Alabaster’s lived experience as a creative company for the past four years.
 It is a first step, and the beginning of a conversation that allows readers to engage their faith and creativity. against the larger backdrop of the God who has made all that is made.

 Jim Ravella and Ginger Gilbert Ravella each faced the unthinkable, the loss of their spouses at a young age.
 Between the two of them, Jim and Ginger were left to raise seven children.
 They recently documented their journey in a new book, Hope Found.
 Their prayer is that by sharing their story through their book and ministry, The Anchor of Hope, they can be a source of hope by pointing you to the ultimate source of their hope.
 Jesus Christ the Lord.

 The American South is a region steeped in tradition.
-We think of sweet tea, thick drawls, and even thicker summer air.
-It is also a place with a fraught history, complicated social norms, and dated perspectives.
+We think of sweet tea, thick drawls, and humid summer air.
+The south is a place with a fraught history, complicated social norms, and dated perspectives.
 Yet among the makers and artists of the South, there is a powerful movement afoot.
-Author and celebrated photographer Alyssa Rosenheck shines a much-needed spotlight on a burgeoning community of people.
+Author and celebrated photographer Alyssa Rosenheck, shines a much-needed spotlight on a burgeoning community of people.
 People who have both old and new ties to the South, and who are taking what’s beloved, inherent, and honored in the culture.

-Touring more than thirty interiors, the book includes striking photography and interviews with the designers, artists, celebrity chefs, authors, and creative entrepreneurs who are reinventing Southern culture.
-This includes Shea McGee, Alex Elle, Bobby Berk, Erin Napier, Kimberly Lewis, Leanne Ford, Holly Williams, Maneet Chauhan, Gray Malin, Clea Shearer, Joy Wilson, Elsie Larson, Ruthie Lindsey and many more.
+Touring more than thirty interiors, the book includes striking photography and interviews with creatives like interior designers, artists, celebrity chefs, authors, and creative entrepreneurs who are reinventing Southern culture.
+Featuring specific people like Shea McGee, Alex Elle, Bobby Berk, Erin Napier, Kimberly Lewis, Leanne Ford, Holly Williams, Maneet Chauhan, Gray Malin, Clea Shearer, Joy Wilson, Elsie Larson, Ruthie Lindsey and many more.